woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 With this class in place, now we can implement a WPS process.
 Create a class called ``SplitPolygonProcess`` that will have a method called ``execute``, and add it to ``org.geotools.process.geometry.gs`` with the following code:

-.. todo:: Is all of the above done in the following code, or are there other steps not explicitly done?

 .. code-block:: java